APPLE PIE TENDER FOR MY TANZER 22.

 I consulted the Wooden Boat Forum about ways of making a non slip coating.
 This method comes from RodB's boat build.
 He used Walnut shells.

 Note: The non skid finish was quite coarse and even after sanding down the high points I would have preferred less tooth.
 It also get a bit dirty in the hollows.
 I think I would use less coarse stuff.
 On my next boat I will use Interlux non skid paint additive.
 I had some from my Skerry build and I liked it.
+Eventually the high points started wearing off and raw wood was exposed.
+After a quick sand and another coat of paint, the rough finish was much improved and the non skid bottom was very nice.
+Did not get easily dirty either.

 Today I have worked 5 hours on the boat.
 This brings the total to 118 hours.